-S YNCHONIZATION of networked systems has been widely studied in the last decade by different research communities [1]-[3].
+T HE synchronization of networked systems has been widely studied in the last decade by different research communities [1]-[3].

-In the control system community, starting from the consensus problem for single integrator nodes, the problem of synchronization has been gradually and extensively extended to linear systems, first with assumptions on the eigenvalues of the dynamical matrix or input matrix [4], [5] and later under the mild assumption on the controllability and detectability alone of the linear systems [6], [7].
+In the control system community, starting from the consensus problem for single-integrator nodes, the problem of synchronization has been gradually and extensively extended to linear systems, first with assumptions on the eigenvalues of the dynamical matrix or input matrix [4], [5] and later under the mild assumption on the controllability and detectability alone of the linear systems [6], [7].
 So, for the class of linear systems, general results are currently available [8].
-Also research on synchronization of nonlinear systems has generated many results.
-However, due to the intrinsic difficulty, synchronization of nonlinear systems is still under active investigation.
+Also, research on the synchronization of nonlinear systems has generated many results.